 On June 16, 2017, Amazon announced it had entered a definitive merger agreement with Whole Foods Market, Inc. for $13.7 billion.

-The wearable maker Jawbone begins liquidating its assets in July.
+The wearable maker Jawbone began liquidating its assets in July.

 On September 12, 2017, Apple introduced the iPhone 8, iPhone 8 plus, with a new edge-to-edge and updated Secure Enclave.
-Apple also introduced the iPhone X and iPhone XS (iPhone 10) on November 3, 2017, with an OLED screen, Face ID (facial recognition and replacement to Touch ID), and removed the home button.
+Apple also introduced the iPhone X and iPhone XS (iPhone 10) on November 3, 2017, with an OLED (organic light-emitting diode) screen, Face ID (facial recognition and replacement to Touch ID), and removed the home button.

 On December 11, 2017, Apple announced it was acquiring Shazam.